Dapsone: Mechanism of action

 As an antibacterial, dapsone inhibits bacterial synthesis of dihydrofolic acid, via competition with para-aminobenzoate for the active site of dihydropteroate synthase, thereby inhibiting nucleic acid synthesis.
-Though structurally distinct from dapsone, the sulfonamide group of antibacterial drugs also work in this way.
+Though structurally distinct from dapsone, the sulfonamide group of antibacterial drugs also work in this way (as explained at Sulfonamide (medicine) § Function and Dihydropteroate synthase inhibitor).

 As an anti-inflammatory, dapsone inhibits the myeloperoxidase-H_{2}O_{2}-halide-mediated cytotoxic system in polymorphonucleocytes.
 As part of the respiratory burst that neutrophils use to kill bacteria, myeloperoxidase converts hydrogen peroxide (H_{2}O_{2}) into hypochlorous acid (HOCl).
 HOCl is the most potent oxidant generated by neutrophils, and can cause significant tissue damage during inflammation.
 Dapsone arrests myeloperoxidase in an inactive intermediate form, reversibly inhibiting the enzyme.
 This prevents accumulation of hypochlorous acid, and reduces tissue damage during inflammation.
 Myeloperoxidase inhibition has also been suggested as a neuron-sparing mechanism for reducing inflammation in neurodegenerative diseases such as Alzheimer's disease and stroke.

 Dapsone's anti-inflammatory and immunomodulatory effects are thought to be its mechanism of action in treating dermatitis herpetiformis.

 Dapsone is an odorless white to creamy-white crystalline powder with a slightly bitter taste.